Beauty Reviews, Reviews Charlotte Beauty Reviews, Reviews Charlotte

 I repeated this routine for weeks, replacing all my products — hyaluronic acid, niacinamide, lactic acid, retinol, and agrilene — with K Republiq.
 I used the essence and glaze morning and night, adding the serum only in the evening.
 My skin felt noticeably smoother on the first day and the feeling never went away.
 Months later, my skin still feels really smooth.

-By the end of the month, I was running low and decided to make the most of Black Friday sales.
-This time, I bought two kits which included the Magic Balm.
 The mask is a very thick, pearly pink wax-like product that is very thick and melts in your fingers.
 I put way too much on the first time.
 A little goes a long way, it even says that on the packaging, but I can’t stress that enough — a little goes a long way.
 I put it on at night instead of the glaze, because it’s way too thick to go under makeup, and my skin is super smooth by morning.

 K Republiq Magic Balm Review